-The Town Kitchen, PBC, is a community-driven food company with a dual purpose: Train and employ young adults from the foster care and reentry communities in the Bay Area to give them the soft and technical skills needed for future employment, and offer sustainable organic catering to corporate clients—companies that offer their employees delicious and healthy locally sourced meals as part of its staff perks.
+What They DoThe Town Kitchen, PBC, is a community-driven food company with a dual purpose: Train and employ young adults from the foster care and reentry communities in the Bay Area to give them the soft and technical skills needed for future employment, and offer sustainable organic catering to corporate clients—companies that offer their employees delicious and healthy locally sourced meals as part of its staff perks.
 The revenue from corporate and event catering enables The Town Kitchen to offer fair wages and job training programs to local youth.

+What They Stand ForThe Town Kitchen (TTK) was co-founded in 2014 by Jefferson Sevilla, a former executive sous chef at Google, and Sabrina and Tara Mutukisna, sisters with backgrounds in tech and youth workforce development.
+They wanted to give back to the community by tapping into the dual strengths of youth empowerment and sustainable organic catering.
+TTK is unleashing the potential of many Bay Area youth by using the kitchen to develop life skills and offer livable wages—impacting 88 lives so far.
+“The culinary environment is good for young people to learn,” Jefferson says.
 Jefferson wanted to start a company “where we are building something for the greater good and we are bringing and helping people along the way by also teaching them new things about the food industry, where their food comes from, teaching them food justice as well as to appreciate everything that’s being put in front of them,” he says.

-3/2020 — Due to COVID-19, The Town Kitchen quickly pivoted to become TTK Provisions, offering home deliveries of meals and groceries to those in the Bay Area.
+2/2020 — Due to COVID-19, The Town Kitchen quickly pivoted to become TTK Provisions, offering home deliveries of meals and groceries to those in the Bay Area.
 This allows for continued training and employment of underserved youth in times of crisis.

 Investment Details$250,000 loan made in January 2020

-- Impact GeographyEast Oakland; Bay Area, CA (Expanding to SoCal)
+Impact GeographyEast Oakland, Bay Area, CA (Expanding to SoCal)